Total Stiefel Whitney classes for real representations of $\mathrm{GL}_n$ over $\mathbb{F}_q, \mathbb{R}$ and $\mathbb{C}$: Introduction

 We now describe the layout of the paper.
 In Section \ref{notpre} recall some basic facts on cohomology of the groups $\GL_n(\F_q)$ and $C_m^n$.
 In Section \ref{vn2} we compute the SWC for $S_n$ invariant real representations of $C_2^n$.
 We prove the main theorem in Section \ref{pmt}.
 The theorems \ref{detectq1} and \ref{detectq3} are proved in Section \ref{secdetect}.
-Using the detection results we compute the second and the fourth SWC in Section \ref{cal}.
+We compute the second and the fourth SWC in Section \ref{cal} using the previous results.
 Section \ref{appl} shows some applications of the theory.
 Section \ref{cr} deals with the cases of $\GL_n(\C)$ and $\GL_n(\R)$.
 We work out some examples in Section \ref{exam}.

+{\bf Acknowledgements:} The authors would like to thank Steven Spallone for helpful conversations.
+The first author of this paper was supported by a post-doctoral fellowship from Chennai Mathematical Institute (CMI).
+The second author of this paper was supported by a post-doctoral fellowship of National Board of Higher Mathematics India (NBHM).